Efficient Reasoning with Hidden Thinking: Introduction

 \section{Introduction}

-The recent rise in popularity of Multimodal Large Language Models (MLLMs)~\cite{dubey2024llama3, achiam2023gpt4_tech_report, qwen-VL, liu2024llava, lai2024lisa, xu2024llavacot}, which integrate vision techniques with traditional Large Language Models (LLMs), has spurred interest in leveraging Chain-of-Thought (CoT)~\cite{wei2022original_cot} reasoning to enhance their capabilities for solving complex problems.
-The CoT enables the MLLMs to generate intermediate steps that mirror human-like problem-solving processes, breaking down complex tasks into smaller, sequentially manageable components before arriving at the final solution.
-This approach not only enhances interpretability but also enables more effective multi-step reasoning, equipping MLLMs to address tasks that demand intricate logical understanding and contextual coherence, especially when processing the inherent complexity of visual information.

-However, CoT reasoning often requires generating a substantial amount of additional text during the reasoning process, particularly for complex problems.
-This increased verbosity significantly impacts the efficiency of problem-solving, especially in large models with massive parameters and expensive inference costs.
-Thus, it becomes crucial to reduce the number of tokens generated during CoT reasoning to enhance the efficiency of MLLMs without compromising their reasoning capabilities.
+The recent rise in popularity of Multimodal Large Language Models (MLLMs)~\citep{achiam2023gpt4_tech_report, qwen-VL, liu2024llava, lai2024lisa, xu2024llavacot, shen2023deepmad,shen2025quart,shen2025sparse,shen2026oida}, which integrate vision techniques with traditional Large Language Models (LLMs), has spurred interest in leveraging Chain-of-Thought (CoT)~\citep{wei2022original_cot} reasoning to enhance their capabilities for solving complex problems.
+It not only enhances interpretability but also enables more effective multi-step reasoning, equipping MLLMs to address tasks that demand intricate logical understanding and contextual coherence, especially when processing the inherent complexity of visual information.
+However, reasoning with CoT often requires generating a substantial amount of additional reasoning texts, particularly for complex problems, leading to expensive inference costs.
+Thus, efficiency has become a central theme in applying MLLMs, making it crucial to reduce the number of tokens generated during reasoning to enhance overall computational performance.

-Recent works~\cite{hao2024meta_compress_cot, deng2024compress_cot} have investigated compressing CoTs for GPT-2~\cite{radford2019gpt2}, a relatively small language model compared to modern LLMs, which often consist of billions of parameters.
-The approach in~\cite{hao2024meta_compress_cot} relies on task-specific fine-tuning for individual reasoning tasks, resulting in limited generalization.
-Moreover, these works focus solely on language-based tasks, leaving a substantial gap in compressing CoTs for large-scale multimodal models capable of handling diverse and intricate reasoning challenges.

-Besides CoTs for LLMs, several works~\cite{lai2024lisa, pi2023detgpt, yan2024visa, deng2024motion} focus on enhancing reasoning in MLLMs using traditional visual decoders for segmentation, detection, and recognition, where the decoders are utilized to decode the input tokens generated by MLLMs.
-This demonstrates the effectiveness of MLLMs as encoders, motivating us for the further exploration of their role and mechanisms as encoders in the reasoning research area.
+Recent works~\citep{hao2024meta_compress_cot, deng2024compress_cot} explore the latent reasoning methods.
+Approach~\citep{hao2024meta_compress_cot} explores compressing CoTs for a small-scale model, GPT-2~\citep{radford2019gpt2}, on individual reasoning tasks in the text-only setting.
+However, this leaves a significant gap in extending CoT compression to large-scale MLLMs that must handle general reasoning tasks with multimodal inputs.
+Other works~\citep{pi2023detgpt, yan2024visa, deng2024motion} investigate latent reasoning in MLLMs by employing visual decoders for segmentation, detection, and recognition, aiming to decode latent information in MLLM generated tokens.
+This shows the feasibility of latent-space reasoning and motivates deeper investigation into its capabilities.